romerojunior/blog/about.md

 # Automate yourself!

 I am Romero.
-I have over 12 years of experience in software development and mission critical IT operations across different countries.
+I have over 12 years of experience in software development and mission critical IT operations.
 From network engineering all the way to automated deployments of "serverless" workloads, I have always been curious and passionate about implementing and defining the next industry technology stack.

 Some of the professional credentials I have acquired through the years, either out of curiosity or just for the thrill of being tested, are listed below in no order of relevance: